EmixamPP/linux-enable-ir-emitter/README.md

 This script was created to use Howdy, a Windows Hello for linux <https://github.com/boltgolt/howdy>.

-## How to enable your infrared emitter ?
+## Installation
 You don't necessarily have to install my utility software, it can be used directly from the cloned repertory.
 But you won't have access to all the features.
 (Only the "quick" and "run" commands will work)

-1. To begin, please install the dependency wireshark :
+Please install the dependency wireshark :
   - `sudo pacman -S wireshark-cli` for Arch distro based
   - `sudo dnf install wireshark-cli` for Fedora distro based
   - `sudo apt install tshark` for Debian distro based
   -  otherwise install `wireshark` and it should work in any case.

-2. Then, let's install the utility :
+Then, let's install linux-enable-ir-emitter :
 ``` shell
 git clone https://github.com/EmixamPP/linux-enable-ir-emitter.git
 cd linux-enable-ir-emitter